blairw/javafx-planets-dbdemo/README.md

 # javafx-planets-dbdemo
 This is a very simple demo of how to work with a SQLite database in a JavaFX setting.

+## Running it yourself
+The codebase runs fine on both macOS and Windows.
+Please ensure that you **Clean and Build** in NetBeans before attempting to run.

 ## Significant files
 1. `App.java` - JavaFX main class.
 1. `DatabaseManager.java` - helper class to manage the SQLite JDBC connection so that no other class has to.